 We are committed to complying with the Health and Safety at Work Act 1974 and other related UK and European requirements.
 This ensures that everyone at the HCPC premises, whether employees or visitors, continues to enjoy the benefits of a safe working environment.
-Nine health and safety incidents were reported during the year (2017-18, two).
+Seven health and safety incidents were reported during the year (2018-19, nine).
 The increase is partly attributed to raised awareness of health and safety reporting processes across the organisation.
+Health and safety incidents can be categorised as either reportable or non-reportable to the Health and Safety Executive, in accordance with Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR 2013).
+None of the nine incidents were reportable under RIDDOR, and as such are considered minor.